Medicare Basics & FAQ

 Do I qualify for a rebate?

-- If you do not qualify for a Rebate, then please call Anna to see how she can tailor a fee that could be more affordable without a Rebate.
+- If you do not qualify for a rebate, then please call Anna to see if she can tailor a fee that could be more affordable without a rebate.

-- Before you can get a Rebate, you have to see your GP for a Mental Health Care Plan (MHCP) appointment.
+- Before you can get a rebate, you have to see your GP for a Mental Health Treatment Plan (MHTP) appointment.

 - If you would like to speak to Anna about which GP specifically you would like to see, then please leave a message at reception for Anna to contact you.

-What is a Mental Health Care Plane (MHCP)?
+What is a Mental Health Treatment Plan (MHTP)?

-- A MHCP comprises of 1-6 pages that Medicare requires your GP to set up, so that he becomes part of your mental health support team.
+- A MHTP (GP referral) comprises of 1-6 pages that Medicare requires your GP to set up, so that he becomes part of your mental health support team.

-- Book an appointment at your GP for a MHCP - specify this to the receptionist so that she allows enough time (15 - 30 mins) for you and your GP to set it up.
+- Book an appointment at your GP for a MHTP - specify this to the receptionist so that she allows enough time (double apointment) for you and your GP to set it up.

 - Your GP will ask you some questions about how you are feeling emotionally - you can reply with as much/as little information as you are comfortable to share.